 Students Explain How They Find the Time for College

 When working adults start thinking about returning to school to pursue a degree, one of the common questions they ask is “where will I find the time?”
+Adult learners are balancing many roles in their busy lives.
 The prospect of layering school on top of a full schedule that may already include work, family time, and other activities sounds daunting.
 And yet, many busy adults have figured out how to make it work.
 They are pursuing education while living full lives.
 How do they do it?
 To answer that question, we went directly to the experts and asked Ashford University students for suggestions on how they fit college into their lives.

 Take School with You

 Online education and mobile technology have made it easier than ever for busy adults to return to school.
 Students can take their coursework with them just about anywhere they go.
 Now, lunches, coffee breaks, bus commutes, and all sorts of downtime can be transformed into study time.

 The right study atmosphere is incomplete though without a schedule that includes time set aside for classwork.
 Whether you prefer a smartphone app or a little spiral planner, organizing your time is one of the biggest single challenges in an academic environment.
 Set reminders and stick with them!

 Make sure your physical space is configured for learning.
 Comfortable seating and adequate lighting are essentials.
 A completely new setup might not be practical, but something as simple as a comfortable office chair can do wonders for your stamina and performance.
 Your back and wrists will thank you later.

 In addition, make sure your hardware can handle the rigors of online learning.
 Run your computer through its paces and make sure it, and your online connection, is capable of streaming content, and have a backup plan should your equipment fail.
 Where will you work if your ISP conks out during finals week?
 Identify nearby coffee shops, libraries, and other places with free Wi-Fi so you don’t waste time recovering lost files if disaster strikes.